Neubauer-Group/UFOManager/README.md

 Note: For arthuor information in metadata.json, affiliation and contact are optional, but at least one contact is needed.

 ## Usage
 After everything being set up, you can download Upload.py, put it in your current working directory and execute it.
-The Upload.py provides developers with 3 choices:
+The Upload.py provides developers with 5 choices:
-'Validation Check', 'Generate metadata', and 'Upload model'.
+'Validation Check', 'Generate metadata', 'Upload model', 'Update new version', and 'Upload metadata to GitHub'.

 The Upload.py can deal with multiple models in single execution.
 Developers need to prepare a .txt file containing paths to their models, each path lies in a single line, for example, in the .txt file
 ```